Literary Reading

 Find her on Instagram, Twitter, or at feliciarosemaryurso@gmail.com.

-Elly Kace (Brooklyn, NY), Lys Guillorn, and Sarah Dunn share the bill at Best Video Film & Cultural Center on Fri., October.
-24, starting at 7 PM.
-The cover is $10.
+Art punk dynamos Perennial share the bill with Truther and Mean Spirit at Best Video Film & Cultural Center on Fri., Dec.
+12. The show starts at 7 PM and the cover is $10.

 Jazz Night: Allen Lowe & The All-Stars